 For multiple missing teeth, an implant-supported bridge or partial denture can fill in the gap.
 This restoration may be fixed or removable, depending on your needs and personal preference.
-Dental implants are especially beneficial in the case of multiple missing teeth, as they stabilize the jaw bone which would otherwise be at a high risk of rapid degeneration.
+Dental implants are especially beneficial in the case of multiple missing teeth, as they stabilize the jawbone which would otherwise be at a high risk of rapid degeneration.
 Plus, dental implants allow you to enjoy the benefits of a dental bridge without altering your surrounding healthy teeth.

 Missing All Teeth

-For an entire arch of missing teeth, dental implants provide crucial stability for a complete denture.
-Sometimes, the dental implants can be restored with a full denture on the very same day as the placement.
-Whether fixed or removable, an implant-retained solution keeps the jaw bone healthier for longer and supports a well-balanced, nutritious diet – no more worrying about a denture that slips or slides when eating, speaking, and smiling.
+For an entire arch of missing teeth, a few strategically placed dental implants provide crucial stability for a complete denture.
+Sometimes, the implants can be restored with a full denture on the very same day as the placement.
+An implant denture keeps the jawbone healthier for longer and supports a well-balanced, nutritious diet – no more worrying about a denture that slips or slides when eating, speaking, and smiling.